dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 An optional seed configuration used to customize how you separate values in a [seed](/docs/build/seeds) with the one-character string you provide.

 * The delimiter defaults to a comma when not specified.
-* Explicitly set The `delimiter` configuration value if you want seed files to use a different delimiter, such as "|" or ";" (default is comma).
+* Explicitly set The `delimiter` configuration value if you want seed files to use a different delimiter, such as "|" or ";".

 :::info New in 1.7!